Overview

 I added OpenAI integration for two features: generating event descriptions from a short prompt, and drafting follow-up emails after meetings.
 Both are optional and designed to save time on repetitive writing tasks.

-Technical Architecture
+Technical Details

 What I Learned